 About the Conservation Volunteers program

 The Nature Conservancy of Canada’s (NCC’s) Conservation Volunteers program engages Canadians of all ages.
 Volunteers can lend a hand in the protection of Canada’s species and natural habitats.
-These events provide meaningful, hands-on educational experience in some of our country’s most ecologically significant natural areas.
+Conservation Volunteers events provide meaningful, hands-on educational experience in some of our country’s most precious natural areas.